walnutown/CodingInTheDeep/KnowledgeBase/root.md

     * All methods in an interface should be public (since they’re all abstract methods); while in an abstract class, you can have different access control to the methods
     * In an interface, no need to use the "abstract" keyword
   * Method Overloading Vs Override
-    * Method overriding is a run-time phenomenon that is the driving force behind polymorphism.
+    * Method overriding is a **run-time** phenomenon that is the **driving force behind polymorphism**.
 Implement the inherited method in a different way
       * same signature as the inherited method
       * happens at run time
-    * Method overloading is a compile-time phenomenon.
+    * Method overloading is a **compile-time** phenomenon.
 There’re two or more methods in the class that has the same method name but different parameters
       * Conditions for method overloading:
         * number of parameters are different in two methods
         * parameter type are different